ederfduran/OpenCV-ReadWriteImage/README.md

 # Description

 This is a very simple project to show some basic functionality of OpenCV.
-* Read an Image and how it in window, make a copy in black and white format.
+* Read an Image and show it in window, make a copy in black and white format.

 There are some important things to notice here: